Presumptive Claims: Minimizing Exposure with Early Intervention & Case Management

 Who Do Presumptive Claims Cover?

-Currently, 34 states have presumption laws for frontline roles that can include: EMTs, firefighters, police officers, healthcare employees, and more.
+Currently, 34 states have presumption laws for frontline roles that can include: EMTs, firefighters, police officers, correction employees, and more.

 How Do These Claims Differ from General Medical Claims?

 For presumptive claims, an individual’s injury or condition is presumed to happen during their employment and will almost certainly need to be monitored beyond a one-and-done treatment.
-This is based on experience with past presumptive patients, where one symptom tends to be a red flag before a more major medical issue arises.
+Based on our experience with presumption claims, the employee may report a mild condition or can be reporting an emergency event.

 Some examples: